 Undermining At Work – There are some unwritten rules in professional life.
 But as they’re not written, very few bother to look deep and find out.
-Do you think you’re one of them who are quietly undermining themselves without realizing it?
+Do you think you’re one of those quietly undermining themselves without realizing it?

-In this article, we will go deep into those unwritten rules and will tell you how they are creating obstacles on your career path.
+In this article, we will go deep into those unwritten rules and tell you how they create obstacles on your career path.
 They are tiny, insignificant things that you may not even notice.
-But you have been doing them without realizing that they are undermining your possibility of having a great career.
+But you have been doing them without realizing they are undermining your possibility of a great career.

 Let’s dig in.